kuhball/podman_caddy/readme.md

 # podman caddy
 This tool creates reverse-proxy entries in [caddy](https://caddyserver.com/).
-This tool is running within an seperate container in every pod for announcing a caddy route.
+It's running within an seperate container in every pod for announcing the needed caddy route.

 ## install